flightphp/core/README.md

         // But will not match /bob/12345
     });

+## Wildcards

-Note that named parameters only match URL segments.
-If you want to match multiple segments use the `*` wildcard.
+Matching is only done on individual URL segments.
+If you want to match multiple segments you can use the `*` wildcard.

+    Flight::route('/blog/*', function(){
+        // This will match /blog/2000/02/01
+    });

+To route all requests to a single callback, you can do:

+    Flight::route('*', function(){
+        // Do something
+    });

-## Extending
+# Extending

-Flight is an extensible framework.
-Flight's features are individual components that can extended or overridden.
-You can map your own methods, register your own classes, or even override existing classes and methods.
+Flight designed to be an extensible framework.
+The framework comes with a set of default methods and components, but it allows you to map your own methods, register your own classes, or even override existing classes and methods.

-### Mapping Methods
+## Mapping Methods

 To map your own custom method, you use the `map` function: